-6 Facts You Should Know About SSD Appeals
+What You Should Know About the SSD Appeals Process

-Posted on behalf of Phillips Disability, P.C. on Jun 09, 2015 in Appeals
+Posted on behalf of Dayes Law Firm PC on Jun 09, 2015 in Appeals

 If you have applied for Social Security Disability (SSD) benefits and your claim was denied, you may feel defeated and upset and may question if appealing your claim is even worth it.